 My hair was just so pretty she had to touch it.
 Sure.

 The Black girl in me wanted to give her a quick lesson of personal space and bar etiquette.
-But the Black girl in a bar full of White people under a slight Tequila influence smiled, told her it was okay and thanked her for the compliment.
+But the Black girl in a bar full of White people under a slight Tequila influence smiled, told her it was okay, and thanked her for the compliment.
 That same night as a Black dude squeezed by me, he touched my hair and said, “needs more conditioner.”
-I don’t know if that was his attempt at a pick up line but I had to let him know he tried it.
+There are so many pick up lines out there that he could have used, that’s if he was trying to move to me.
+I didn’t really know what to think, but for sure, I had to let him know he tried it.
+Why can’t some men just talk to a woman with manners instead of mentioning something about their appearance?

 I wish this wasn’t all too common, Black women having their hair petted like little animals.
 But, that’s just the tip of the iceberg as to the things Black women go through with this new wave of natural hair love.
 I went from having my hair touched because it was admired to being a butt of a joke, in 24 hours.